bibbycodes/bank-tech-test/README.md

 another to return the headers and a final method that takes in an account object as an argument and returns a formatted, readable statement with the headers included.

-NB the code for the example above is contained withi example_script.rb
+NB the code for the example above is contained within example_script.rb